-- D. The guarantee amount associated with each approved Permit may be revised from time to time, but no more frequently than once during any twelve (12) month period, to reflect the amount necessary to cover the contingencies.
-Notwithstanding the foregoing, the performance guarantee amount may be revised again during this period in the event that Applicant/Owner/Operator fails to comply with the terms of its phased mining plan. - 20.2 Guarantee of Wells.
-When the operation includes extraction into an aquifer, the Applicant/Owner/Operator shall submit to the Township Planner a detailed cost estimate and scope of work for a licensed contractor to replace all wells identified in the Permit plans or by the Township as likely to be affected by the operation.
+- A. At a minimum, the performance guarantee shall be in the amount of two hundred fifty thousand dollars (\$250,000.00) for any permitted extraction area where extraction operations have not yet been initiated.
+For all other extraction operations in the Township, the performance guarantee shall be not less than four hundred thousand dollars (\$400,000.00) per permitted extraction area. - B. Where one (1) Applicant/Owner/Operator controls two (2) or more separate extraction operations, the Planning Commission may accept one (1) unified financial guarantee that meets the cumulative requirements of this Section. - C. The guarantee amount associated with each approved Permit may be revised from time to time to reflect the amount necessary to cover the contingencies. - 20.2 Guarantee of Wells.
+When the operation includes extraction below the existing groundwater table, the Applicant/Owner/Operator shall submit to the Township Planner a detailed cost estimate and scope of work for a licensed contractor to replace all wells identified in the Permit plans or by the Township as likely to be affected by the operation.
 The Township Planner and/or any designated Township engineering consultant shall review the estimate and make recommendations to the Planning Commission, which may include a revised or separate estimate.
 The performance guarantee amount shall be set by the Planning Commission. - 20.3 Form.
-Guarantees shall be in the form of a letter of credit, surety bond payable to the Charter Township of Union executed by the Applicant/Owner/Operator and a reputable surety company, or another financial assurance guaranty acceptable to the Township.
-The letter of credit or surety bond must be issued by a corporate surety licensed to do business in the State of Michigan and rated AAA, as provided by the current AM Best's Key Rating Guide. - A. The Charter Township of Union shall be named as obligee and the guarantees must be sufficient in amount and scope to allow the Township to call in and use the guarantee to complete the obligatory work covered by the guarantee in the event the Applicant/Owner/Operator fails to do so as required by this Ordinance and any approved Permit. - B. The letter of credit or surety bond must be renewed at least 60 calendar days prior to its expiration.
+Guarantees shall be in the form of a letter of credit or surety bond payable to the Charter Township of Union executed by the Applicant/Owner/Operator and a reputable surety company.
+The letter of credit or surety bond must be issued by a corporate surety licensed to do business in the State of Michigan and rated AAA, as provided by the current AM Best's Key Rating Guide. - A. The Charter Township of Union shall be named as oblige and the guarantees must be sufficient in amount and scope to allow the Township to call in and use the guarantee to complete the obligatory work covered by the guarantee in the event the Applicant/Owner/Operator fails to do so as required by this Ordinance and any approved Permit. - B. The letter of credit or surety bond must be renewed at least 60 calendar days prior to its expiration.
 In the event the guarantee is not renewed within 60 calendar days of its expiration, the Township may make a demand on all or some of the guarantee. - C. If a guarantee lapses, all excavation activities on the site shall immediately cease and full reclamation shall be commenced.